Traffic Service Position System: Operator Training

+Each call type was taught using a standard three-step framework: Set-up (class-charge the call and prepare the console), Complete (announce, listen for ring, or secure acceptance as appropriate), and Follow-through (start timing, release position).
+Standardized scripted phrases were provided for each scenario, such as the collect call acceptance phrase: "I have a collect call for (Called Party), from (Calling Party).
+Will you accept the charge?"

+Operators were also trained in overlapping, performing follow-through tasks on one call during natural pauses in another, and in the handling of unfamiliar conditions, with instructions to note as much information as possible without interrupting the customer, then consult the service assistant at the earliest opportunity.

 Hotel Billing Information System

 The TSPS system included the Hotel Billing Information System (HoBIS) special feature to provide automated billing of long-distance calls from hotel front desks so guests could be charged for calls made almost immediately prior to their departure.
 Private Teletype data links were provisioned to large hotels that subscribed to this service.

 Automated Coin Toll System

 Debuted in Phoenix, Arizona in 1977, the Automated Coin Toll System (ACTS) was an addition to TSPS which provided an automated way to perform charge advisory and toll collection of coin paid calls, reducing the need for operator involvement.
 The ACTS sub-system handled the automated voice announcements, e.g. "Please deposit five cents for the next three minutes" (initially voiced by Jane Barbe, and later Pat Fleet), and worked with TSPS for coin deposit (start of call) and coin collection/coin return (at end of call).

+Computerized Position Information System

+Introduced in 1986, the Computerized Position Information System (COMPIS) augmented existing TSPS hardware with a video display terminal (VDT) and a movable keyboard on an extended cord.
+Originally intended for tasks occupying approximately 10% of an operator's shift, COMPIS usage climbed rapidly to around 50% of working time, well beyond the ergonomic parameters of the add-on design.
+COMPIS was therefore treated as a transitional system to the next generation of equipment.

+Successor: Operator Services Position System

+With full deployment planned for late 1990, the Operator Services Position System (OSPS) was developed as a feature package for the 5ESS switch to replace the aging TSPS infrastructure.
+Where TSPS had itself represented a significant advance over manual corded switchboards, the OSPS design incorporated four decades of accumulated ergonomics research that had not been available to TSPS engineers.

+AT&T's stated ergonomic goals for OSPS included standardized procedures for call keying and system feedback, and a console and screen display layout designed to support human factors principles across the full range of operator duties.